polyglotweekly/polyglotweekly.com/introducing-polyglotweekly.com.md

 * as with the tone of articles, the goal will be to keep the editorial process positive.

-Once the conversation surrounding an article is complete, it will be merged onto master, and will be become visible on [www.polyglotweekly.com](http://www.polyglotweekly.com/).
+Once the conversation surrounding an article is complete, it will be merged on to master and become visible on [www.polyglotweekly.com](http://www.polyglotweekly.com/).

 ## The Tech Behind Polyglot Weekly